sitepoint-editors/JawboneUPNodeDemo/README.md

 Jawbone UP Node Demo
 ========

-Code to accompany tutorial: Permalink: http://www.sitepoint.com/connecting-jawbone-up-api-node-js/ ‎
+Code to accompany tutorial: http://www.sitepoint.com/connecting-jawbone-up-api-node-js/ ‎

 A demo of the absolute basics you need to connect up a Node server to the Jawbone UP API and return user data.